CNK’s current quarter earnings: What analysts forecast?

 Sponsored

-Further, it is important to consider CNK stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.79.Likewise, its price to free cash flow for the last twelve months stands at 14.20.
-CNK’s price to book ratio for the most recent quarter was 17.85, resulting in an 3.15 price to cash per share for the period.
+Further, it is important to consider CNK stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.80.Likewise, its price to free cash flow for the last twelve months stands at 14.43.
+CNK’s price to book ratio for the most recent quarter was 17.76, resulting in an 3.21 price to cash per share for the period.

 How does Cinemark Holdings Inc. (CNK) stock rate among analysts?
 Buy, sell, or hold?